 David Aaron Carpenter – Recording Artist

-David was born in New York in 1986 into a family of musical siblings.
-He began his musical studies on the violin at age six with Nicole DiCecco and later on the viola at the age of 11.
-He pursued both instruments at the pre-college divisions of the Juilliard and Manhattan Schools of Music in New York under the tutelage of Toby Appel, Lewis Kaplan, Isaac Malkin, and Christina Khimm.
+Born in New York in 1986 into a family of musical siblings, David began his musical studies on the violin at age six with Nicole DiCecco and at age 11 on the viola.
+He pursued both instruments at the pre-college divisions of the Juilliard and the Manhattan Schools of Music in New York under the tutelage of Toby Appel, Lewis Kaplan, Isaac Malkin, and Christina Khimm.
 He continued his studies with world-renowned viola pedagogues Yuri Bashmet, Roberto Diaz, Nobuko Imai, Robert Mann, Pinchas Zukerman.
-In 2005, David was the First Prize winner of the Greenfield Young Artists Competition and in 2006 he won the highly coveted First Prize at the Walter E. Naumburg Viola Competition.
-David was presented with the Presidential Gold Medal at a performance in Washington’s Kennedy Center subsequent to his winning the first ever Gold Award from the National Foundation for the Advancement of the Arts (NFAA).
+In 2005, David won the First Prize in the Greenfield Young Artists Competition and in 2006 he won the highly coveted First Prize at the Walter E. Naumburg Viola Competition.
+David was presented with the Presidential Gold Medal at a performance in Washington’s Kennedy Center after winning the first ever Gold Award from the National Foundation for the Advancement of the Arts (NFAA).
 In June 2007, he became the first American protégé for the Rolex Mentor and Protégé Arts Initiative with mentor Pinchas Zukerman.
 In addition to his musical accomplishments, David received his A.B. degree in Political Science and International Relations from Princeton University in 2008.

 Catch David Aaron Carpenter on tour with Rocktopia, the world’s most bombastic, exhilarating classical music and classic rock concert!
 Get tickets to the show nearest you!